Reference: How To Make Your Website Load Faster

 Website building software comes with a core set of features to help you build your site.
-Several website builders (such as WordPress) allow you to add extra features which are often called 'Plugins'.
+Several website builders (such as WordPress) allow you to add extra features, often called 'Plugins.'

 Do I Need Plugins?

 If you choose a website builder that does not come with a feature you need, then yes.
 Keep in mind that not every website builder supports plugins, so you may need to switch which builder you're using depending on the features you need.

 Is It Possible To Have Too Many Plugins?

 Yes.
 Plugins are usually packed with dynamic coding and features that may increase your website load time.
 A minimalistic approach is usually best.
 A good rule of thumb is, "If you don't need it, don't use it."
 You can purge plugins that are not needed for your website.
-Make sure to also do a plugin review whenever you feel that your site is running slow.
+Make sure to do a plugin review whenever you feel that your site is running slow.

-With that in mind, some plugins can actually increase your website performance and make your sites load faster (such as W3 Total Cache for WordPress).
-We recommend researching each plugin that you plan on using so that you can better determine how much it may impact your website performance.
+With that in mind, some plugins can increase your website performance and make your sites load faster (such as W3 Total Cache for WordPress).
+We recommend researching each plugin you plan to determine better how much it may impact your website performance.

 Choose A Hosting Plan That Fits Your Needs

 What Is A Hosting Plan?

 A "hosting plan" refers to how powerful a website server is and what it enables you to do with your website.
-Web hosting companies often offer multiple tiers of hosting with each tier increasing in power, speed, memory, bandwidth, and storage limits.
+Web hosting companies often offer multiple hosting tiers, with each tier increasing in power, speed, memory, bandwidth, and storage limits.
 Hosting plans usually fall under one of the following tiers: